MRYingLEE/Chat-Bookmarklet/README.md

 # Chat-Bookmarklet
 This is an experimental bookmarklet to initiate a web chat of jcbrand/converse.js (https://github.com/jcbrand/converse.js) at book mark bar.
-In the bookmarklet, you may add some logic to decide which contact/MUC should be chat with and what topic should be pre-defined.
+In the bookmarklet, you may add some logic to decide which contact/MUC should be chatted with and what topic should be pre-defined.
 Btw, this is a side product of my Hotline.Chat project.

 ## Bookmarklet
 Just add the bookmarklet below to your bookmarks bar.